Fun With Amino Acids, Part Deux

 Independence.

-Myself being a lover of quality beer, I feel the need to further justify my stance on an important distinction.
+Me being a lover of quality beer, I feel the need to further justify my stance on an important distinction.

 The notes of righteousness

 Coors Light is (to me), the undisputed king of canned light beer.
-Many factors are measured when determining this lofty title but I’ll break it down into the big two.
+Many factors are measured when determining this lofty title, but I’ll break it down into the big two.
 First, why bother with canned beer instead of bottled?

 There are only two answers.
 Affordability and packaging convenience.
 Canned beer is always cheaper unless you come across a super schweet deal, which’ll only occur when the store is trying to sell their old beer.
 So price…check.

 Convenience comes down to a few things as well.
-Cans are more durable, cans stack better(more in a cooler), they get colder, and get colder faster.
+Cans are more durable, cans stack better (more in a cooler), they get colder, and get colder faster.

 Coors Light has unparalleled drinkability.
 Everyone has different tastes and I’m not gonna argue with someone that it’s the best tasting, however.
-I will vehemently stand by the notion that it is; THE MOST REFRESHING, INEXPENSIVE, CANNED ADULT BEVERAGE anywhere west of the rockies.
+I will vehemently stand by the notion that it is…THE MOST REFRESHING, INEXPENSIVE, CANNED ADULT BEVERAGE anywhere west of the Rockies.
 To prove this, me and my buddies did a taste test of all the “big” canned beers.

 Baby finds a chewy